opset/openset/README.md

 # OpenSet

-OpenSet is an OpenSource a programmable engine for rapidly extracts behavior metrics from user generated event data.
+OpenSet is a programmable engine for rapidly extracting behavior from user event data.

+If you have apps, websites, or IoT devices that generate user data, you might find OpenSet really useful.

 > :coffee: Please note that OpenSet is currently pre-release, pre-beta, pre-alpha etc.

+&nbsp;

 **shortcuts**
 *  [Documentation](https://github.com/perple-io/openset/tree/master/docs)